-Aristotle wrote on subjects I too find interesting, including biology, physics, metaphysics, poetry, ethics, psychology, linguistics, economics, and logic (links are to some of my efforts in those areas; I celebrate sharing so many interests), but his works are comprehensive, and definitive, for scholars up until the Renaissance.
+Aristotle wrote on subjects I too find interesting, including biology, physics, metaphysics, poetry, ethics, psychology, linguistics, economics, logic, and even humor, where Aristotle's name is in my own first sentence (links are to some of my efforts in those areas; wonderful!), but his works are comprehensive, and definitive, for scholars up until the Renaissance.

 Aristotle's connectives are quite similar to modern logical connectives like "and", "or", "implies".
 They are four, and, simply enough, they assert overlap and non-overlap, inclusion, and (partial) exclusion between concepts.
 He wanted some specifically logical language to express them in, so he invented one, like Frege invented ∀ and ∃, and like Panini invented his rule formalism for Sanskrit around that time, but Aristotle was less adventurous in symbolism so he picked four vowels, to be the names of these relationships.
 Conveniently he picked a subset of his ancient Greek alphabet that remains accessible today, four of its vowels, alpha, epsilon, iota, and omicron, which were imported without change into the Roman alphabet as a, e, i, and o, and handed down to us.
 How wise and friendly he was, to use basic sounds to indicate basic concepts.